ginkgobioworks/abdev-benchmark/README.md

 - **Tamarind.bio**: Computed features for Aggrescan3D, AntiFold, BALM_Paired, DeepSP, DeepViscosity, Saprot, TEMPRO, TAP
 - **Nels Thorsteinsen**: MOE structure predictions
-- Contributors to individual model methods (see model READMEs)
+- Contributors to individual baseline methods (see baseline READMEs)

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-**Note:** Datasets and individual model implementations may have their own licenses and terms of use.
-Please refer to the specific documentation in each model directory and the `data/` directory for details.
+**Note:** Datasets and individual baseline implementations may have their own licenses and terms of use.
+Please refer to the specific documentation in each baseline directory and the `data/` directory for details.